bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 Yet other manufacturers split their files once they exceed a certain size limit.
 For example Neuromag/Elekta/Megin, which can produce several files for a single recording.
 Both `some_file.fif` and `some_file-1.fif` would belong to a single recording.
-In BIDS, the `part` entity is RECOMMENDED to deal with split files.
+In BIDS, the `split` entity is RECOMMENDED to deal with split files.
 Please refer to [Appendix VI](../99-appendices/06-meg-file-formats.md) for general information on how to deal with such manufacturer specifics and to see